-ARROZ CON GANDULES FULL RECIPE VIDEO HERE INGREDIENTS: Vegan YIELD: 4-6 MEASUREMENTS: 1 1/2 cups white long grain rice 2 cups water or low-sodium vegetable broth 1 can Pigeon Peas 1/3 cup Sofrito 1/3 cup Salsa de Tomate 2 tbsps Extra Virgin Olive Oil 1 packet Sazon con Achiote y Culantro Adobo seasoning to taste Instructions: 1.
-In a medium sized caldero (or pot) heat your oil of choice over medium heat.
+ARROZ CON GANDULES FULL RECIPE VIDEO HERE INGREDIENTS: Vegan YIELD: 4-6 MEASUREMENTS: 1 1/2 cups white long-grain rice 2 cups water or low-sodium vegetable broth 1 can Pigeon Peas 1/3 cup Sofrito 1/3 cup Salsa de Tomate 2 tbsps Extra Virgin Olive Oil 1 packet Sazon con Achiote y Culantro Adobo seasoning to taste Instructions: 1.
+In a medium-sized caldero (or pot) heat your oil of choice over medium heat.
 Following up with your base ingredients: Sazon, sofrito, and salsa.
-Quickly stir to prevent from burning or sticking to bottom of pot.
+Quickly stir to prevent from burning or sticking to the bottom of the pot.
 2. Add in your canned Pigeon Peas and include the liquid as well.
 Mix well with base ingredients.
 Allow to fry up for a few minutes and come to a light simmer over medium-high heat.
-3. Stir-in your rice of choice and allow to fry for 1-2 minutes, quickly following up with water or vegetable broth and bring to a boil.
-4. Allow some of the liquid to evaporate before lowering heat and covering pot.
+3. Stir-in your rice of choice and allow to fry for 1-2 minutes, quickly following up with water or vegetable broth, and bring to a boil.
+4. Allow some of the liquid to evaporate before lowering the heat and covering the pot.
 5. Once all liquid has evaporated, fluff your rice with a fork and it is now ready to be served. **View Recipe Notes Down Below**

 When adding water be sure to only add enough to cover rice and peas, about 1/2 an inch, if more than that the recipe may not cook properly.

-If you are planning to make more or less of this rice please be weary of the amount of water that you add.
-As adding too much may cause a sticky rice and adding too little will prevent your rice from cooking to a soft, tender state.
+If you are planning to make more or less of this rice please be wary of the amount of water that you add.
+Adding too much may cause a sticky rice and adding too little will prevent your rice from cooking to a soft, tender state.